Want to learn more about how to start beekeeping?

 Now, don’t get me wrong.
 I am not trying to discourage anyone from becoming a beekeeper.
 Many of these challenges can be adapted with some creativity or a helping hand.
 I personally feel that these things are important considerations that are not often addressed.
 I would hate for someone to eagerly get started, only to find out about these struggles down the road.
 So, just keep this in mind, ok?

 The next important step is to ensure that having a hive on your property is even legal.
-Believe it or not, there are places where keeping bees are against the law, or there are limitations on the number of hives and their placement on a property.
+Believe it or not, there are places where keeping bees is against the law, or there are limitations on the number of hives and their placement on a property.
 The best way to check is to look up your local city ordinances, as well as any neighborhood HOA or covenants.

 Join Local and State Beekeeping Clubs